 Teacher assistant support is provided for small groups on a daily basis.

-All classes are mixed ability and a range of methods are employed to ensure that individual students make progress.
-It is important that students can access a topic at a level which promotes interest ,progress and enjoyment; small class sizes allows this to function well.
+All classes are mixed ability and a range of methods are employed to ensure measured progress.
+It is important that students can access a topic at a level which promotes interest, progress and enjoyment; small class sizes allow this to function well.

-Mathematics is compulsory in all years up to GCSE Level.
-We use a variety of texts and other resources at Key Stage 3 which allow students to meet and explore the objectives of the National Curriculum.
+We use a variety of texts, ICT, demonstration and experiment which allow students to meet and fully explore the objectives of the National Curriculum.

 At Key Stage 4 students follow the J560 Mathematics G.C.S.E. from O.C.R. at either Foundation or Higher Level.
-This is a new, more demanding, course with additional content and a greater proportion of more challenging questions.
+This is a demanding course which tests understanding across the curriculum, including the use of multi step questions where students need to use different areas of the subject to solve problems while also communicating that understanding appropriately.
 Grades are assessed from 1 to 9 (highest) and final assessment is through three end of course examinations.

 Every pupil in school has the opportunity to take part in the UK Maths Challenge.
 This is a national Mathematics competition aimed at the top third of the ability range.
-We often have successes at Junior and Intermediate level and it can enhance understanding and method in our normal day to study.
+We have regular successes at Junior and Intermediate Level, including Gold Certificate achievements, while also enhancing understanding and method in our normal day to day study of the subject.